Tstat-TCP-STatistic-and-Analysis-Tool/tstat-dpdk/README.md

 ## 2.2 <a name="inst-tstat-dpdk"></a>Installing Tstat DPDK

-This step requires to compile both Tstat and the DPDK cluster application.
+This step requires to compile both Tstat and the DPDK load-balancer application.
 They are both available under Tstat SVN repository.

-As previously pointed out, the DPDK cluster acts as a load balancer in the overall system.
+As previously pointed out, the DPDK wrapper acts as a load balancer in the overall system.
 From one side it interfaces with the DPDK framework, while on the other it delivers data packets to Tstat processes.
 For this latter functionality it relies on LibTstat.
 In the following we refer to the root folder of the repository with `$TSTATDPDK`.

 ## 2.2.1 <a name="comp-libtstat"></a>Installing last version of Tstat